tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 Instead of using a hardcoded time, we are focused on making jerk parabolic.
 First we have our planned acceleration from longitudinal_planner.
 Then we have our current carstate acceleration.
 These are then blended together 50/50 to form our blended value.
 Following this, we have our delta which subtracts our blended_value from our previous acceleration `self.state.accel_last_jerk`
-Lastly, we have our finalized jerk calculation, which squares the delta to create a parabolic response while retaining the original sign.
+Lastly, we have our finalized jerk calculation, which squares the delta to create a parabolic response while retaining the original sign, which could be positive or negative (e.g., 5.0 or -5.0).
 This then goes through our minimum and maximum clipping which forces a value between our set min and max, which I discuss later in this readme.

 Moving on, the accel_last_jerk, stores current accel after each iteration and uses that in the calculation as previous accel for our jerk calculations.
 Now we see the calculation of jerk max and jerk min.

-**Lets dive into how jerk lower limit max is calculated:**
+**Let's dive into how jerk lower limit max is calculated:**

      velocity = CS.out.vEgo
     if velocity < 5.0: